Julie-tang00/Point-BERT/DATASET.md

 │  └── test.txt
 ```

-**ScanObjectNN Dataset:** Download the offical data from [here](http://103.24.77.34/scanobjectnn) and unzip it into `data/ScanObjectNN`.
+**ScanObjectNN Dataset:** Download the offical data from [here](http://103.24.77.34/scanobjectnn) (update: terms of use form required before get the download link, check [here](https://docs.google.com/forms/d/e/1FAIpQLSc6tXkTIBkxIgnjOyK-KKj6s2nLBOzJTQdSdlCDHii0C0bhpw/viewform)) and unzip it into `data/ScanObjectNN`.
 The directory structure should be:
 ```
 │ScanObjectNN/
 ├──main_split/